-Danny Steele is in his 25th year of public education, and the 2017-2018 school year will mark his fourth year as the principal of Thompson Sixth Grade Center in the Alabaster City School System.
-Prior to this position, he served as a high school principal for three years, as an assistant principal for ten years, and as a teacher and coach for eight years.
-In 2005, Steele was recognized as the “Secondary Assistant Principal of the Year” for the state of Alabama, and in 2016 he was named Alabama’s Secondary Principal of the Year.
-Steele has an undergraduate degree in History from Covenant College (Lookout Mountain, GA).
-He has an M.A. in History from the University of Alabama, Birmingham.
-He has an Educational Specialist degree in Educational Administration and an Educational Doctorate degree in Educational Leadership – both from Samford University in Birmingham.
-Steele participated in Alabama’s Superintendent’s Academy in 2014, and he has served on External Review Teams for AdvancED.
-He has spoken at various state and national conferences and writes an education leadership blog that has received over two million page views.
+Danny Steele is in his 29th year of education, and this school year marks his first as the principal at Homewood Middle School.
+Prior to this position, he has served as an Assistant Professor of Instructional Leadership, principal, assistant principal, teacher, and coach.
+In 2005, Steele was recognized as the “Secondary Assistant Principal of the Year” for the state of Alabama.
+And in 2016, he was recognized as Alabama’s “Secondary Principal of the Year.”
+He has presented at numerous state and national conferences and spoken in school districts around the country.
+He has written or co-written five books.
+Steele has an undergraduate degree in History from Covenant College (Lookout Mountain, GA); he has an M.A. in History from the University of Alabama, Birmingham; he has an Educational Specialist degree in Educational Administration and an Educational Doctorate degree in Educational Leadership – both from Samford University.
 He resides with his wife and three children in Birmingham, Alabama.